Help is on the way!

 A fundamental shift in your parent’s personality is one of the most concerning signs.
 This is more than just being a bit grumpier than usual; it’s when they no longer seem like the person you’ve always known.
 Perhaps a once-outgoing parent has become quiet and withdrawn, or a typically calm individual is now easily agitated and confused.
 These changes can be linked to cognitive decline, but they can also be a reaction to major life changes, grief, or other stressors that lead to adjustment disorders.
 A significant personality change warrants a conversation with a healthcare professional to understand the root cause and find the right support.

-How to Start the Conversation About Getting Help
+How to Start the Conversation About Extra Support

 Bringing up the idea of getting help with a parent can feel daunting.
 You want to be supportive, but you worry about them feeling criticized or losing their independence.
 The key is to approach the conversation from a place of love and concern, not control.
 Frame it as a way to help them maintain their quality of life and stay safe and healthy, rather than a sign that they are failing.